+His position in the school, as well as his length of service there, allow him to make effective judgments about the CPD needs of the staff..

+At school D, the coordination of CPD is undertaken by the Deputy Head teacher.
+As CPD coordinator he promotes the school’s philosophy towards CPD, which is that staff should be encouraged to take up opportunities even if this is at a cost to the school.
+He explains that the school has a ‘Can do’ culture with regard to new initiatives: anticipating change – not afraid of it.
+“We always ask the question: ‘What will our pupils get out of this?’”.
+As CPD coordinator he organises the CPD programme, and is responsible for analysing the implications for the School Improvement Plan.

-Conversely, teachers at school A do not know if the CPD work they have done is linked with the school’s values and ethos because they are unsure of these.
+Both these CPD co-ordinators are focused on the needs of the whole school, as well as individual staff.
+However, teachers at school A do not know if the CPD work they have done is linked with the school’s values and ethos because they are unsure of these.
 One of them thinks her findings could impact across the school if there was a forum for sharing good practice and results from research, but:

 “at school no one seems interested”.

-In school D the coordination of CPD is undertaken by the Deputy Head teacher.
-As CPD coordinator he promotes the School’s philosophy towards CPD, which is that staff should be encouraged to take up opportunities even if this is at a cost to the school.
-He explains that the School has a ‘Can do’ culture - with regard to new initiatives – anticipating change – not afraid of it.
-We always ask the question: ‘What will our pupils get out of this?’.
-Teaching and Learning is of the highest standard.
-As CPD coordinator he organises the CPD programme, and is responsible for analysing the implications for the School Improvement Plan.
+This may indicate a weakness in the leader/led culture: where power is primarily invested in one person, there may not be a sense of shared responsibility for ensuring the dissemination of CPD across the rest of the school.

 The mentoring/coaching culture

-The role of the CPD coordinator

-School B seems to have adopted a mentoring model.
-Learning through mentoring, coaching and work-shadowing has been identified as particularly beneficial in empowering colleagues to embrace change and learn from tricky situations.
-One colleague writes that ‘mentoring from senior management is essential when staff take on a new leadership role’ and that meetings to track both needs and progress have been very beneficial.
+School B seems to have adopted a mentoring model in relation to CPD.
+Learning through mentoring, coaching and work-shadowing has been identified as particularly beneficial in empowering staff at the school to embrace change and learn from tricky situations.
+One teacher writes that ‘mentoring from senior management is essential when staff take on a new leadership role’ and that meetings to track both needs and progress have been very beneficial.
 Another has ‘maintained a relationship with my critical friend who acts as an outside agent for me to voice my ideas, concerns and issues with – she offers advice in the form of questions which enable me to reach my own outcome without her persuasion or direct influence’.
 Several also comment that they have benefited, or would benefit, from visits to other colleges.
-These are perhaps areas that could be further developed so that they are not left to chance but developed systematically to further empower colleagues.
+These are perhaps areas that could be developed systematically as a means of providing learning opportunities to dovetail with existing CPD provision.
+Mentoring at this school appears to be part of a wider school culture, not specifically linked to CPD, even though it is an important means of support for individual teachers undertaking courses.